The 23rd Kloof Conservancy Indigenous Open Gardens Show will take place on the weekend of 25/26 March 2023. Scroll down for all the details.

 - Take a pair of binoculars if you are interested in birds – gardens create habitats which are ideal for birds.

-- Plan your comfort breaks – there are limited toilet facilities at Gardens 2, 6 and 7.
+- Plan your comfort breaks before you arrive at the gardens – there are limited toilet facilities only at Gardens 6.

-- You are going to be in the sun for much of the day – wear sunscreen and a hat – cool-drinks and refreshments will be on sale at gardens 2, and 4.
+- You are going to be in the sun for much of the day – wear sunscreen and a hat.

 - The gardens are “open” but the homes are not – please do respect the owners privacy and do not wander through private spaces.